 I encourage you to think out of the box trash can this month, start saving items that could be repurposed, and share your ideas in the comments for other ways to get free containers save a few things from the landfills.

-See all of Decreasing Disposables in December here.
+See all of the Decreasing Disposables Series here.